celestiaorg/celestia-app/docs/architecture/adr-003-qgb-data-commitments.md

 }
 ```

 This is done first as the whole concept revolves around signing commitments.
-Thus, if a signature is mal-formed, there is no need to continue.
+Thus, if a signature is malformed, there is no need to continue.

 #### Verify addresses